“O Lord, I pray, please let Your ear be attentive to the prayer of Your servant.” Nehemiah 1:11

 Journey Back to Jerusalem

 The Lord heard Nehemiah.
-Four months later, he is serving wine to King Artaxerxes.
-His sadness is still so great he can’t hide it, and the king quickly notices.
+Four months later, while serving wine to King Artaxerxes, his sadness is so great he cannot hide it, and the king quickly notices.

 “Why is your face sad, since you are not sick?
 This is nothing but sorrow of heart.”
 (Nehemiah 2:2 NKJ)

-Long story short, Nehemiah and his workers finished rebuilding the walls in a record 52 days.
-They were bullied and teased by naysayers, and often had to watch out for attackers, but they worked as a team and got it done.
-At the temple’s dedication, Ezra read aloud all of Moses’ law and a great revival spread among the Jews as they celebrated an extended Feast of Tabernacles.
+Nehemiah and his workers eventually finished rebuilding the walls in a record 52 days, though they endured relentless threats and bullying by their enemies, both without and within.
+At the temple’s dedication, Ezra read aloud all of Moses’ law, and a great revival spread among the Jews as they celebrated an extended Feast of Tabernacles.

 7 Elements of Prayer